Comparisons

 If you want open source with no third-party data sharing, the combination is Cisco mcp-scanner (pre-deploy, Apache 2.0) plus Pipelock (runtime, Apache 2.0).
 Nothing leaves your infrastructure.
 No cloud dependency.
 No vendor lock.

 If you’re a large org already running Snyk, Cisco AI Defense, and a runtime proxy, just run all three.
-The overlap between Cisco and Snyk at the scanner layer is small enough that you get incremental coverage from both (different detection engines, different rules).
-And the proxy covers the runtime gap that neither scanner touches.
+The overlap between Cisco and Snyk at the pre-deploy layer is small enough that you get incremental coverage from both (different detection engines, different rules).
+A separate runtime proxy covers the HTTP, CONNECT, and WebSocket traffic that sits outside Snyk’s publicly documented MCP runtime scope.

 The wrong answer is to pick one and assume it covers everything.
-All three of these tools are honest about what they scan.
+All three of these options are honest about what they scan.
 It’s on you to know what they miss.

 Further reading